-- A. ENGLISH TACK. - Saddles.
-Saddles must be black and/or brown leather or synthetic type of traditional hunting or forward seat type, knee inset on the skirt is optional. - 2.
-Saddle pads should fit size and shape of saddle, except when necessary to accommodate numbers on both sides, for which a square pad or suitable attachment may be used.
-Saddle pads and attachments shall be white or natural color with no ornamentation. - 3.
-Bridles.
-In all English classes, an English snaffle (no shanks), kimberwick, pelham and/or double bridle consisting of two bits-a curb or weymouth and a snaffle or bradoon-with two reins, no converters allowed, all with cavesson nosebands and non ornamental leather browbands are acceptable. - 4.
+A. ENGLISH TACK.

+- Saddles.
+Saddles must be black and/or brown leather or synthetic type of traditional hunting or forward seat type, knee inset on the skirt is optional. - Saddle pads should fit size and shape of saddle, except when necessary to accommodate numbers on both sides, for which a square pad or suitable attachment may be used.
+Saddle pads and attachments shall be white or natural color with no ornamentation. - Bridles.
+In all English classes, an English snaffle (no shanks), kimberwick, pelham and/or double bridle consisting of two bits-a curb or weymouth and a snaffle or bradoon-with two reins, no converters allowed, all with cavesson nosebands and nonornamental leather browbands are acceptable. - 4.
 Bits.
-A port must be no higher than $1\frac{1}{2}$ inches (3.81cm). - a.
+A port must be no higher than 11⁄2 inches (3.81cm). - a.
 On broken mouthpieces.
-The mouthpiece may be two or three pieces, if it is three pieces, a connecting ring must be no larger than 11⁄4 inches (3.17cm) outside diameter, or a connecting flat bar must be no longer than 2 inches (5.08cm) and 3/8 inch (0.95cm) to 3/4 inch (1.9cm), measured top to bottom, and must lie flat in horse's mouth.
+The mouthpiece may be two or three pieces, if it is three pieces, a connecting ring must be no larger than 11⁄4 inches (3.17cm) outside diameter, or a connecting flat bar must be no longer than 2 inches (5.08cm) and 3/s inch (0.95cm) to 3/4 inch (1.9cm), measured top to bottom, and must lie flat in horse's mouth.
 See Rule SC-205.B.4.b. - b.
-All smooth, round, twisted, slow twist, corkscrew, double twisted wire (mouthpieces) and straight bars or solid mouthpieces with a maximum port height of 11⁄2 inches (3.81cm) are acceptable. - c.
-Mechanical hackamores, gag and elevator bits are prohibited.
-Exception: See Rule SC-220.A.
+All smooth, round, twisted, slow twist, corkscrew, double twisted wire (mouthpieces) and straight bars or solid mouthpieces with a maximum port height of 11⁄2 inches (3.81cm) are acceptable. - Mechanical hackamores, gag and elevator bits are prohibited.
+Exception: See Rule SC-220.A. - d.

-d.
 Nothing, such as extensions or prongs may protrude below the mouthpiece (bar).
-All mouth pieces must be a minimum of $\frac{5}{16}$ inch (.79cm) in diameter measured one inch (2.5cm) from the cheek.
+All mouth pieces must be a minimum of 5/16 inch (.79cm) in diameter measured one inch (2.5cm) from the cheek.

 - e.
 Illegal.
 English bits of any style featuring cathedral, fishback, or donut mouthpiece; rough, sharp material, or mechanically altered bits are illegal and shall be cause for disqualification. - f.
 Any bit having a fixed rein requires use of a curb chain, which must be at least 1⁄2 inch (1.27 cm) in width and lie flat against the jaw of the horse. - g.
 The judge may prohibit the use of bits and equipment he may consider too severe. - A bit cannot be physically or mechanically changed to increase the severity of its use and may be eliminated at the discretion of the judge. - i.
 Bloody mouth.
 Disqualification for abuse is at the discretion of the judge.
 A horse that has a cut, abrasion or injury showing clear evidence of fresh blood on (including but not limited to) the mouth, nose, chin, shoulder, barrel, flank or hip area shall be inspected by the judge for consideration of how the injury occurred and may be considered abuse.
 A judge's decision is not protestable. - j.
 Acceptable English Bits.
 Exception: 2-year-old.
-Unacceptable Bits - 5.
-Optional Appointments. - a.
-Spurs of the unrowelled type that are blunt, round or that include a smooth rolling rubber ball, and are no longer than one inch. - b.
-Crops or bats. - c.
-Hunting breast plate. - d.
-Braiding and/or banding of mane and tail. - e.
-Roached mane allowed. - f.
-Artificial tailbraid allowed.
-See Rule SC-185.L.1. - 6.
-Prohibited Appointments. - a.
-Running or standing martingales.
-Exception: See Rule SC-215.A., SC-220.A., AM-111. and YP-116.